Chart Color Schemes

 Infrastructure

-Evatt has emerging levels of nearby infrastructure activity, ranking in the 22ndth percentile nationally
+Evatt has limited levels of nearby infrastructure activity, ranking in the 17thth percentile nationally

-No infrastructure projects have been identified by AreaSearch as likely to impact the area.
-Key projects include Ginninderry Stage 3 - The Valley Release, Belconnen Lakeshore - Connected Waterfront Precinct, Gungahlin College East (Nicholls), and Canberra Light Rail Stage 3: Belconnen to City (Bruce Alignment).
+No changes can impact an area's performance more than alterations to local infrastructure, significant projects, and planning initiatives.
+AreaSearch has identified a total of zero projects that are likely to affect the area.
+Notable projects include Ginninderry Stage 3 - The Valley Release, Belconnen Lakeshore - Connected Waterfront Precinct, Gungahlin College East (Nicholls), and Canberra Light Rail Stage 3: Belconnen to City (Bruce Alignment).
+The following list details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.